jpoon/voting-app/index.md

 <ul>
   <li>How to build and connect end-to-end web applications and a datastore</li>
   <li>An introduction to Microsoft Azure Platform as a Service (PaaS) including Web Apps and Storage</li>
+  <li>How to deploy a Python Flask and Node.JS Express application to Azure</li>
 </ul>
 </div>